bookofproofs/bookofproofs.github.io/_sources/history/20th-century/kloosterman.md

 5. Demonstrated the Kloosterman-Selberg method, which has become a basic technique in the analytic number theory.
 6. Conducted early work on the distribution of prime numbers.

 Born 9 April 1900, Rottevalle, The Netherlands.
-Died 6 May1968, Leiden, The Netherlands.
+Died 6 May 1968, Leiden, The Netherlands.

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Kloosterman/)